- Face-up artist(s):

 Relationship status: Had feelings for Eden Harper

-Family members: Remiel and Samael Bain (adoptive father and brother)
+Family members: Remiel and Iophiel Bain (adoptive parents), Samael Bain (adoptive brother), Hanael Bain (adoptive sister)

 – Observant, but looks for the best in others